bcgov/nr-vault-sync-app/README.md

 ## Local testing

 The following will start up vault in docker.
-The default environment variables should work with it.
+The Vault Sync Tool defaults for the address and token should work with it.

 `docker run --rm --cap-add=IPC_LOCK -e 'VAULT_DEV_ROOT_TOKEN_ID=myroot' -e 'VAULT_DEV_LISTEN_ADDRESS=0.0.0.0:8200' --name=dev-vault -p 8200:8200 vault`

-You will need to add a oidc authentication method to do local testing of group syncs.
+You will need to add an OIDC authentication method to do local testing of group syncs.

 `vault auth enable oidc`
 `vault auth enable approle`